PopovicAna/Analysing-illicit-drug-networks/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-2.png)<!-- -->

+> Note: Due to the large number of specimens, trying to plot the
-Creating network plots between CCs and respective Groups \> Note: Trying to plot the relationship betweeen CC and specimen results in a messy graph.
-A cleaner alternative is plotting the relationships between CC and specimen groups.
+> relationship between CCs and specimen results in a messy graph.
+A
+> cleaner alternative is plotting the relationships between CCs and the
+> seizure that the specimen came from.

 ``` r
 # Extracting date information (onset and terminus) for each CC